Treatment for IBS

 Nux Vomica is best for a patient who feels constipated most times and also feels the inability to release the bowels conveniently.
 Such patients are stocked to the consumption of coffee, tea, and alcohol and are usually aggressive in temperament.

-Apart from other common symptoms, there is a feeling of thirst and a bitter taste in the mouth.
-Such a person dislikes warm food as well as fatty foods.
-Being in the open air brings some relief and such shows a docile tendency.
+Apart from other common symptoms, a person with this condition may experience thirst and a bitter taste in the mouth.
+This person dislikes warm and fatty foods.
+Being in the open air brings some relief, and this shows a docile tendency.

 Carbo Veg

-Carbo veg helps out when there is bloating, flatulence, or gas inconveniencing the individual.
-The patient is always full of gas after taking any food in, and the uncomfortable gets worse when lying.
-Such a patient avoids meat, milk, or fatty food.
+Carbo veg helps when bloating, flatulence, or gas inconveniencing the individual.
+The patient is always full of gas after taking any food in, and the discomfort gets worse when lying.
+Such a patient avoids meat, milk, or fatty foods.

 Argentum Nitricum

-High affinity for sweets is common to Irritable Bowel Syndrome patients that need Argentum Nitricum.
-Such a person easily gets nervous which could lead to diarrhea when having any meaningful engagement coming.
+A high affinity for sweets is common in Irritable Bowel Syndrome patients who need Argentum Nitricum.
+Such a person easily gets nervous, which could lead to diarrhea when having any meaningful engagement.
 The patient belches so much.

 Homeopathic Treatment for IBS in Philadelphia

 Homeopathy is one of the most effective methods of treatment for IBS.
-At the Philadelphia Homeopathic Clinic, Dr. Tsan usually combines homeopathy with acupuncture for a better result.
-The philosophy of Holistic Medicine to look at a patient as one big system helps homeopaths to understand the causes of the disease in each particular case and to choose the most appropriate remedies based on the principle of similarity.
+Dr. Tsan usually combines homeopathy with acupuncture at the Philadelphia Homeopathic Clinic for a better result.
+The philosophy of holistic medicine—to look at a patient as one big system—helps homeopaths understand the causes of the disease in each particular case and choose the most appropriate remedies based on the principle of similarity.

-To make an appointment for Homeopathic Evaluation contact our clinic (267) 403-3085 or use our online scheduling system.
+To make an appointment for a homeopathic evaluation, contact our clinic at (267) 403-3085 or use our online scheduling system.